 - Provide a minimum of 5 days’ supply of hay or ensure access to pasture.

-- Country Fire Service (CFS) – Prepare For Bushfire
+- Country Fire Service (CFS) – Prepare for a fire (general information)

-- Country Fire Service (CFS) – Bushfire Survival Plan
+- Country Fire Service (CFS) – Prepare pets and livestock for a fire

 - Alert SA